bcsaba90/buddhabrot/README.md

 This program is also able to create animation by changing the power (so generating the bbrot distribution of any any n-brot set).
 Under Linux (or bash running OS) you can convert the generated bmp images to a gif or an mp4 film using the useful_scripts/makevideo.sh.
 See help of makevideo.sh to see options.

-Multithreading is implemented by using C++11 threads.
+Multithreading is implemented using C++11 threads.